Acrome-Robotics/Actuator-Python/README.md

 **Parameters:** None

 **Returns:**
-list that contains reboot command package.
+list that contains ROM write command package.

-This method generates a ROM Write command package to save parameters to the non-volatile memory.
+This method generates a ROM write command package to save parameters to the non-volatile memory.

 ```
 romwrite_data = myActuator.ROMWrite()